SotoArmando/odin-battleships/README.md

 * Reset Game: Lets you start over again any time you like to.
 * Play Game: Start the game.
 * Winner Notify: Once you lost/striked 26 points you or the CPU will be a winner.
+* Ship Down Log: Once you got done an enemy ship it will display up in the player board.

 # Testing
 * ``` npm run test ```